 "Every year, the World Health Summit gives us the opportunity to pause for a second and review what we have achieved."

-Minister of Health, Federal Republic of Germany
+Minister of Health, Germany

 "Berlin has become a hotspot for global health.
 I’m convinced that global health has become the important topic connecting medicine, universities, the private sector, and NGOs."

-CEO of Charité – Universitätsmedizin Berlin
+CEO, Charité – Universitätsmedizin Berlin, Germany

 "The World Health Summit really has put Germany on the map in terms of Global Health leadership.
 But also it brings together people who work in Global Health who are normally not sitting in the same room.
 That in itself is a major achievement and a necessity for future achievements."